justinhennessy/sdiff/README.md

 include sdiff
 ```

-You will need to add the following to your puppet.conf
+You will need to add the following to your puppet.conf on each agent

 ```ruby
 [main]